marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. image:: _static/param.PNG

-For numeric parameters, you have to define a variable name (here $endowment) and a default value.
+For *numeric parameters*, you have to define a variable name (here $endowment) and a default value.
 The default value is used, if the lecturer does not change the parameter.
 On the right hand side, you can define how the parameters are displayed to the lecturer (when they set the parameters in the lecture mode).
-The should not be bothered with variable names, therefore provide a useful name.
+They should not be bothered with variable names, therefore providing an easy name is useful.
 If the game is implemented in two languages, you can provide two different names.
 Additionally, you have to provide a minimum and maximum.
 You can also provide a unit (e.g. €, meters,...).

-For select lists, you have to define variable name and default as well.
+For *select lists*, you have to define a variable name and default value as well.
 Also a name is required.
-Fir the options you can specify a label and a respective value.
+For *options* you can specify a label and a respective value.

 .. image:: _static/develop/parameters2.PNG
 	:height: 200px